-Current Level Summary - Based on the responses provided in the EA Assessment, the EA maturity level that most closely identifies your organization's current state for EA Administration is Level 2 - Repeatable Program.
-At Level 2, basic EA Program is documented.
+Current Level Summary - Based on the responses provided in the EA Assessment, the EA maturity level that most closely identifies your organization's current state for EA Framework is Level 1 - Informal program.
+At Level 1, the organization is beginning to understand the need to create processes and templates to capture business drivers and technical standards.
+However, processes are ad hoc and informal, processes followed may not be consistent.
+There is no unified architecture process across technologies and lines of business.

+Next Level Summary - The next level is Level 2 - Repeatable Program.
+At Level 2, the basic EA Program is documented.
 Processes are planned and tracked.
-Organization is beginning to reuse methods for capturing critical EA information.
+The organization is beginning to reuse methods for capturing critical EA information.